Skip to main content

 Key Findings

-Private foundation giving makes up just over half of all foundation giving (53%), and these foundations gave $1.04 billion in 2020, down 5% over the previous year.
-The vast majority of foundations in Ohio are private foundations, which make up 89% of all Ohio foundations.
-Meanwhile, community foundation giving makes up nearly a third of all foundation giving (32%).
-The state’s local and regional community foundations gave $616 million, up nearly 9%.
-Corporate foundation giving was down 6%, with corporate funders giving $266 million.
+Private foundations account for over half of all foundation giving (56%), and in 2022, these foundations gave $1.37 billion, representing a 14% increase from the previous year.
+The vast majority of foundations in Ohio are private foundations, comprising 91% of all foundations in the state.
+Meanwhile, community foundation giving makes up a third of all foundation giving (33%).
+The state's local and regional community foundations gave $797 million, a 22% increase from 2021.
+Corporate foundation giving decreased by 10%, totaling $261 million.

-The number of Ohio foundations and the breakdown of foundations by type (community, corporate, private and other) has stayed essentially the same.
+The number of Ohio foundations increased 3% in 2022 to 4,470.
+The breakdown of foundations by type (community, corporate, private and other) has remained essentially unchanged.

 About this Report